Mary Edwards Walker: Later career

 After the war, Walker was awarded a disability pension for partial muscular atrophy suffered while she was imprisoned by the enemy.
 She was given $8.50 a month, beginning June 13, 1865, but in 1899 that amount was raised to $20 per month.

 She became a writer and lecturer, supporting such issues as health care, temperance, women's rights, and dress reform for women.
 She was frequently arrested for wearing men's clothing, and insisted on her right to wear clothing that she thought appropriate.
 She wrote two books that discussed women's rights and dress.
 She replied to criticism of her attire: "I don't wear men's clothes, I wear my own clothes."

-Walker was a member of the Central Woman's Suffrage Bureau in Washington, and solicited funds to endow a chair for a female professor at Howard University medical school.
+Walker was a member of the Central Woman's Suffrage Bureau in Washington, DC and solicited funds to endow a chair for a female professor at Howard University medical school.
 She attempted to register to vote in 1871, but was turned away.
 The initial stance of the movement, following her lead, was to claim that women already had the right to vote, and Congress needed only to enact enabling legislation.
 After a number of fruitless years advocating this position, the movement promoted the adoption of a constitutional amendment.
 This was diametrically opposed to her position, and she fell out of favor with the movement.
 She continued to attend suffrage conventions and distribute her own literature, but was virtually ignored by the rest of the movement.
 Her penchant for wearing masculine clothing, including a top hat, only exacerbated the situation.
 She received a more favorable reception in England than in the United States.

-In 1907, Walker published "Crowning Constitutional Argument", in which she argued that some States, as well as the federal Constitution, had already granted women the right to vote.
+In 1907, Walker published "Crowning Constitutional Argument", in which she argued that some states, as well as the federal Constitution, had already granted women the right to vote.
 She testified on women's suffrage before committees of the U.S. House of Representatives in 1912 and 1914.

 After a long illness, Walker died at home on February 21, 1919, at the age of eighty-six.
 She was buried at Rural Cemetery in Oswego, New York, in a plain funeral, with an American flag draped over her casket, and wearing a black suit instead of a dress.
-Her death in 1919 came one year before the passage of the Nineteenth Amendment to the United States Constitution, which guaranteed women the right to vote.
+Her death in 1919 came 544 days before the passage of the Nineteenth Amendment to the United States Constitution, which guaranteed women the right to vote.